adnan-nabil/Realtime-Vehicle-Detection-Rickshaw-Bike-/README.md

 3. And then annotate images by draw bounding box using Labelme tool.
 4. I did augmentation for increase the number of image data.
 For data augmentation I used albumentations.
 5. For model, I have used here YOLO v8 model.
+6. Using OpenCV for process video as model takes image frame as input.

 # Accuracy